Istanbul, Turkey – Travel

 The best way to tour Istanbul is to explore its vibrant neighbourhoods on foot, taking in this bustling metropolis's atmosphere.
 Istanbul is relatively affordable compared to other major European cities, with a wide range of accommodation and dining options to suit all budgets.
 If time is limited, consider a one-day tour from the airport to cover some of the city’s iconic landmarks, including the Hagia Sophia, the Blue Mosque (Sultan Ahmed Mosque), and the Grand Bazaar.

 The best time to visit Istanbul is April through May and September (spring or autumn).
 Summers are scorching, and winter cold can pierce into the bone.
-On the other hand, nature and Istanbul flora bloom with the onset of spring, while autumn offers a wealth of colour and a pleasant breeze.
+On the other hand, nature and Istanbul flora bloom with the onset of spring, while autumn offers a wealth of colour and a pleasant breeze, making it ideal for visiting many of the Istanbul tourist spots.

 History of Istanbul